 ETFs: How Much Do They Really Cost?

+Even though exchange-traded funds (ETFs) can be relatively inexpensive, investing in them includes certain costs.
 The most obvious is the operating expense ratio (OER), which is incurred while owning the ETF.
-However, trading costs are also important: Commissions (if applicable), bid/ask spreads, and changes in discounts and premiums to an ETF's net asset value (NAV) will impact the total cost of ownership.
+However, trading costs are also important: Commissions (if applicable), bid/ask spreads, and changes in discounts and premiums to an ETF's net asset value (NAV) will all impact the total cost of ownership.

 In cases where you pay commissions to trade ETFs, keep these two points in mind: